T20X/notes/C++MemoryModelObjects.md

 # implicit objects creation

+# construction

+An object whose initialization has completed is deemed to be constructed, even if the object is of non-class type or no constructor of the object's class is invoked for the initialization.
+[Note 9: Such an object might have been value-initialized or initialized by aggregate initialization ([dcl.init.aggr]) or by an inherited constructor ([class.inhctor.init]). — end note]

 # non trival types

 The std::memcpy itself is perfectly well-defined (all it does is copy the